phetsims/phet-info/doc/typescript-conventions.md

 you have a need to explain one or more parameters, then add `@param` for _all_ parameters to the JSDoc and add explanations as needed.
 The same for `@returns`.

+### Non-null assertion operator
+The non-null assertion operator `!` indicates to the TypeScript compiler that a value can be treated as non-null and non-undefined.
+This operator should be used judiciously--it can sometimes be preferable to write code that doesn't require it at all (for instance, by making values that cannot ever be `null` or `undefined`).
+In cases where the non-null assertion operator is appropriate:
+* Consider adding documentation that explains why the value is not expected to be null or undefined at that point.
+* Add an assertion guard where necessary.
+Cases like `if ( this.perfSyncTreeCount! > 500 ) {` require an assertion
+guard, since `null < 50` evaluates to true.
+Cases like `something!.method` do not require a guard, since you already get a helpful runtime error.
+* Consider factoring out a variable rather than repeating the non-null assertion operator several times on the same variable.

 ###

 Please see other notes in https://github.com/phetsims/ratio-and-proportion/issues/405